galasa-dev/simplatform/README.md

 # Galasa SimPlatform and SimBank
-This repository contains the Galasa Eclipse plug-in, SimBank applications and set of sample SimBank tests.
+This repository contains the Galasa SimBank Eclipse plug-in, SimBank applications and set of sample SimBank tests.

 ## Documentation